johangithub/AFMAN11-217v1/chp6.md

 6.4.5.
 Diversion fields.
 Emergency diversion fields and approaches.

 6.4.6.
 Compliance.
 Comply with the jet route or airway system as published on the FLIP en route charts and air traffic clearances.
 You must also ensure your aircraft is equipped and authorized to operate in the airspace along your route of flight.
 For example, only aircraft certified through their MAJCOM for RNP-5 may operate in the European Basic RNAV (BRNAV) structure.
-Consult your MAJCOM and Mission Design Series (MDS)-specific guidance if you have any doubts concerning your aircraft‘s capabilities.
+Consult your MAJCOM and Mission Design Series (MDS)-specific guidance if you have any doubts concerning your aircraft's capabilities.

 6.4.7.
 Enroute Navigation in High Latitudes.
 Enroute navigation in higher latitude regions may be based on reference to true or grid north instead of the customary reference to magnetic north.
 Procedures vary greatly between aircraft type and avionics capabilities.
 Thorough mission planning, including review of applicable aircraft/avionics specific procedures and limitations, is essential to accurate navigation at higher latitudes.